Durham School: Drama

 Centred on the Luce Theatre, also Grade II listed, a versatile space named after Canon Henry Luce, Headmaster 1932 to 1958, drama at Durham School is a key part of the academic and extra-curricular provision.
 Productions are varied and take place two or three times per year for different age groups.

 Bow, Durham School

-Bow, Durham School is the Durham School preparatory institution for pupils between the ages of 3 to 11 years.
+Bow, Durham School is the Durham School preparatory institution for pupils between the ages of 3 and 11 years.
 Founded in 1885 as Bow School, it was an all-male institution until becoming co-educational in 2006.
 The campus is situated one-half mile to the east of the senior school, overlooking the World Heritage Site, Durham Cathedral.
 Former pupils are known as ’Old Bowites’ and several prominent alumni include British politicians and members of the aristocracy, such as William Fletcher-Vane, 1st Baron Inglewood, Sir Brian Horrocks and Sir Gilbert Longden, and a number of professional sportsmen, such as Michael Philip Weston.